yevgeniyT/yevgeniyT/README.md

 🚀 Full Stack Developer: Experienced in different industries, I bring an interdisciplinary approach to finding better solutions in IT and beyond.

-🌍Moved to Germany in 2022 to pursue my passion for tech and transitioned into IT career with a never-give-up attitude towards overcoming challenges.
+🌍 Moved to Germany in 2022 to pursue my passion for tech and transitioned into IT career with a never-give-up attitude towards overcoming challenges.

 ## 🚀 Technical Skills